How to Make a Plant Timelapse (Gear, Setup & Editing Guide)

 If you prefer to watch instead of read, here’s the complete video tutorial where I walk through the whole process on camera:

-If you want to go even deeper into gear and settings after this article, also check out my detailed guide: 👉 Plant Time-Lapse Equipment – All You Need
+If you want to go even deeper into gear and settings, also check out my detailed plant timelapse setup guide.

 Camera, tripod, intervalometer and plant lamp setup for a plant timelapse